Philippine twenty-five-centavo coin

-The first coin of the independent Philippines to be worth a quarter of a peso was issued in 1958 as twenty-five centavos (the name for the sub-unit under American rule).
-Its obverse featured a woman near a volcano.
-The denomination was written in English around its outside with the year at the bottom.
-On the reverse was the coat of arms of the Philippines and around it the inscription 'Central Bank of the Philippines'.
-The last issue of the coin was in 1966.
+The first coin of independent Philippines to be valued a quarter of a peso was issued in 1958 as twenty-five centavos (the name for the sub-unit under American rule).
+Its obverse featured a woman near a volcano, with the denomination written in English around the perimeter and the year at the bottom.
+On the reverse side was the coat of arms of the Philippines, encircled by the inscription 'Central Bank of the Philippines'.
+The last issue of this coin was in 1966.